HabitatMap/HabitatMap/_user_stories/usc-environmental-health-centers.md

 image: /images/uploads/southcentralyouthleadershipcoalitionpic.png
 intro: >-
-  The Community Engagement Program on Health and the Environment (CEPHE) at <a href="https://envhealthcenters.usc.edu/">USC Environmental Health Centers (USCEHC)</a> uses a variety of low-cost air quality instruments and data platforms, including the AirBeam + AirCasting platform, to run participatory air monitoring programs that engage community members around air quality issues where they live, work, and play.
+  The Community Engagement Program on Health and the Environment (CEPHE) at <a href="https://envhealthcenters.usc.edu/">USC Environmental Health Centers</a>
+  (USCEHC) uses a variety of low-cost air quality instruments and data platforms, including the AirBeam + AirCasting platform, to run participatory air monitoring programs that engage community members around air quality issues where they live, work, and play.